 Other routes – by Juliana Monachesi

-Group show curated by Mario Gioia at Zipper Gallery in Sao Paulo, investigates land art artists contemporary heritage.
+Group show curated by Mario Gioia at Galeria Zipper, in Sao Paulo, investigates land art artists contemporary heritage.

 A visit to “Hunting Ground”, at Zipper, immediately provides two insights: 1. contemporary practices that derive from historical land art are more engaged in a visual experience of the viewer within the gallery than in the idea of transformative experience on the outside, and 2. curator Mario Gioia ends up, with this project, as one of the great promises of the young Brazilian curatorship.

 Gioia gathered eleven artists around the writings and concepts of Dennis Oppenheim, Michael Heizer and Robert Smithson (1938-1973), “more than a literal transposition of works that intervene on nature”, writes the curator of the show, which closes the 2011 Zip’Up project for young artists season at Zipper gallery.

 The exhibition’s title comes from an interview by Oppenheim, in response to a statement by Smithson about the dialect that he established in his works between the outdoors and the gallery: “I think that the outdoor/indoor relationship in my work is more subtle.
 I don’t really carry a gallery disturbance concept around with me; I leave that behind in the gallery.
 Occasionally I consider the gallery site as though it were some kind of hunting ground. ”

 Estela Sokol, Mariana Tassinari, John Castillo, Marina Camargo, Felippe Moraes, Fernanda Barreto, Manuel Veiga, Felipe Cama, Rachel Versieux, Maura Bresil and Shirley Paes Leme all show, for the most part, photographic works that tackle the dichotomy outdoor space / interior space in different ways.